GunduSriBhanu/data690_fall2022/data690_world_dev/wdx_analysis.md

 From all these observations, even though the population of India and China is highest, the funds provided to these countries are lower and maintained almost constant unemployment.
 USA and Australia are developing in terms of education and employment.

+## Conclusion on Analysis:
+USA and Australia contributing more for education and simulataneously contributing to improve the employment rate over years.
+Saudi Arabia is contributing more on education with highest percentage of education expenditure and with lower unemployment rate in 2013.
+Japan and Korea are the countries with highest employment rate even though the contribution on education is less.